operator-framework/enhancements/enhancements/service-binding.md

 * Locating the binding information in the backing service’s resources.
 * Creating and referencing any necessary secrets.
-Manually editing the application’s DeploymentConfig, Deployment, Replicaset, KnativeService, or anything else that uses a standard PodSpec to reference the binding request.
+* Modifying the application’s DeploymentConfig, Deployment, Replicaset, KnativeService, or anything else that uses a standard PodSpec to reference the binding request.

 In contrast, by using the Service Binding Operator, the only action that an application developer must make during the import of the application is to make clear the intent that the binding must be performed.
 This task is accomplished by creating the `ServiceBinding`.
 The Service Binding controller takes that intent and performs the binding on behalf of the application developer.